Postgraduate Course: Biochemistry A (PGBI11100)

 - Describe different enzyme reaction mechanisms

-- Understand the importance of structural biology in enzyme function.
+- Understand the importance of structural biology in enzyme function and be able to explore enzyme binding sites in 3D structures using Pymol.

 - Appreciate the interrelationships between metabolic pathways.